M&R Transit pulls away for 9-1 win at Carmichaels

-CARMICHAELS -- M&R Transit batted around in the sixth inning and nearly did so in the fifth inning to pull away from Carmichaels for a 9-1 road victory in Fayette County Baseball League action.
+CARMICHAELS — M&R Transit batted around in the sixth inning and nearly did so in the fifth inning to pull away from Carmichaels for a 9-1 road victory in Fayette County Baseball League action on June 20.

 The game was called after six innings because of darkness.